lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 This subsection describes the different fields in the fragmentation header (see format header in {{Fragfor}}) that are used to enable the described fragmentation functionalities and the different reliability options supported.

 *  Rule ID.
 The Rule ID in the fragmentation header is used to identify the fragmentation mode used.
 The Rule ID also allows to interleave non-fragmented IPv6 datagrams with fragments that carry a larger IPv6 datagram.
-See format section {{Fragfor}}.
+See format {{Fragfor}}.

 *  Fragment Compressed Number (FCN).
 The FCN is included in all fragments.
 This field can be understood as a truncated, efficient representation of a larger-sized fragment number, and does not carry an absolute fragment number.
 There are two FCN reserved values.
 They are used for controlling the fragmentation process.
 The FCN value with all the bits equal to 1 (all-1) denotes the last fragment of a packet.
-And the FCN value with all the bits equal to 0 (all-0) denotes the last fragment of a windonw (when such window is not the last one of the packet) in any window mode or the fragments in No ACK mode.
+And the FCN value with all the bits equal to 0 (all-0) denotes the last fragment of a window (when such window is not the last one of the packet) in any window mode or the fragments in No ACK mode.
 The rest of the FCN values are assigned in a sequential and decreasing order, which has the purpose to avoid possible ambiguity for the receiver that might arise under certain conditions.
 In the fragments, this field is an unsigned integer, with a size of N bits.
 In the No ACK mode it is set to 1 bit (N=1).
-For the other reliability options it is recommended to use a number of bits (N) equal to or greater than 3.
+For the other reliability options, it is recommended to use a number of bits (N) equal to or greater than 3.
 The FCN MUST be set sequentially
    decreasing from the highest FCN in the window (which will be used for the first fragment), and MUST wrap from 0 back to the highest FCN in the window.
    For windows that are not the last one  from a fragmented packet, the FCN for the last fragment in such windows is an all-0.
-This indicates that the window is finished and it proceeds according to the reliability option in use: either an ACK is sent or the next window of fragments are expected when there is no error.
+This indicates that the window is finished and it proceeds according to the reliability option in use: either an ACK is sent or the next window of fragments is expected when there is no error.
    The FCN for the last fragment in the last window is an all-1.
 It is also important to note that, for No ACK mode or N=1, the last fragment of the packet will carry a FCN equal to 1, while all previous fragments will carry a FCN of 0.